What is the Moon and what does it do?

 The Moon’s Effect on Astrology

-- The positive effects of the Moon include fulfilment, open-mindedness, and tender emotions
+- The positive effects of the Moon include fulfillment, open-mindedness, and tender emotions

 - The negative effects of the Moon include addiction, passivity, laziness, fickleness, and disorder